 Please note that this post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
+(I have provided international links for everyone, but for Australian specific stockists, please click on the alternative links in the list below).

 I have been using the Heidi Swapp Minc Foil Applicator for almost a year now, and admittedly, I didn't always achieve the finish that a self-confessed perfectionist like myself would have accepted.
 It has taken me months and months of trial and error, and countless rolls of foil to achieve the finish that I am now thrilled with.
 I thought I would write this simple blog and share some of my own basic tips and tricks.